odin-lang/odin-lang.org/content/docs/overview.md

   index: int,
   current: Node
 }
-//The custom iterator function can be named anything. custom_iterator_function :: proc(it: ^MyIterator) -> (value: Node, index: int, ok: bool) {
+//The custom iterator procedure can be named anything. custom_iterator_function :: proc(it: ^MyIterator) -> (value: Node, index: int, ok: bool) {
     value = it.current;
     index = it.index;